SuperMayo/mayerowitz.io/src/routes/blog/a-journey-into-shaders/+page.md

 ---
-title: "A Journey Into Shader"
+title: "A Journey Into Shaders"
 slug: a-journey-into-shaders
 subtitle: "Part I: The blob"
 date: "2023-10-27"